ganny26/awesome-audioqr/README.md

 > A curated list of Audio QR is the technology / NSDT resources and projects *Inspired by [awesome](https://github.com/sindresorhus) list things*

-It's now a GitHub project because it's considerably easier for other people to edit, fix and expand Just click README.md to submit a pull request
-If this list is not complete, you can contribute to make it so.

-#### *If you see a link here that is not (any longer) a good fit, you can fix it by submitting a [pull request][editREADME] to improve this file.
+#### *If you see a link here that is not (any longer) a good fit, you can fix it by submitting a pull request to improve this file.
 Thank you!*

 # Contents